kubernetes/website/docs/getting-started-guides/windows/index.md

 Windows supports the CNI network model and uses plugins to interface with the Windows Host Networking Service (HNS) to configure host networking and policy.
 An administrator creates a local host network using HNS PowerShell commands on each node as documented in the **_Windows Host Setup_** section below.

 #### Upstream L3 Routing Topology
 In this topology, networking is achieved using L3 routing with static IP routes configured in an upstream Top of Rack (ToR) switch/router.
 Each cluster node is connected to the management network with a host IP.
 Additionally, each node uses a local 'l2bridge' network with a Pod CIDR assigned.
 All pods on a given worker node will be connected to the POD CIDR subnet ('l2bridge' network).
-In order to enable network communication between pods running on different nodes.
-The upstream router has static routes configured with POD CIDR prefix => Host IP.
+In order to enable network communication between pods running on different nodes, the upstream router has static routes configured with POD CIDR prefix => Host IP.

 Each Window Server node should have the following configuration: